IrtifaHaider/XO-Calculator/README.md

 ## 🎮 Crisscross Game & Calculator 🧮

-### 📌 1st Semester Project
-This project was developed as part of my 1st semester coursework to practice C programming concepts, including game logic, user input handling, and function-based programming.

----

 ### 📖 About This Project
 A C-based project that combines the classic Crisscross Game (Tic-Tac-Toe) with a basic calculator.
 Users can play against another player or use the calculator to perform arithmetic operations.
+This project was developed as part of my 1st semester coursework to practice C programming concepts, including game logic, user input handling, and function-based programming.

 ---